 Many of the benefits of remote work are actually eroded whenever the set-up makes employees feel isolated.
 Studies reveal that loneliness leads to lower productivity and performance, and lonely remote workers are more likely to quit.
 The freedom of remote quickly becomes hollow if a sense of belonging isn’t developed.

 Alongside emotional isolation, telecommuting can also cause opportunity isolation.
 Being out of sight means that it can be harder for good work to be noticed and feedback given.
 On average, full-time remote workers are 29% less likely to agree that they have reviewed their major successes with manager in past 6 months.

 And there’s a dangerous knock-on effect to this informational asymmetry: remote workers find it harder to receive recognition.
 This is not only harmful for self-esteem but also creates a natural disadvantage when it comes to being considered for promotions and career progression.
 Failing to judge remote workers equally to those based in-house can force employees to make a choice between the benefits of telecommuting and career progression.

 None of these challenges are insurmountable.
-Managed the right way, remote workers can experience the benefits of flexibility without negative emotional and professional side effects.
+Managed the right way, remote workers can experience the benefits of flexibility without negative emotional and professional side-effects.
 Here are three practical steps every business can take to improve the remote work experience.

 Of course, things get harder when employees are located all around the world, but you still have options.
 Annual company meetups help build a stronger sense of community and give many colleagues a change to meet in-person for the first time, boosting a sense of belonging which helps employees become more engaged in their work.